Ever heard of Tencel™? It’s awesome!

 For us, it seems the benefits outway the downsides by a long shot.
-Therefore, we are currently looking into creating our products with Tencel™.
-We’ll keep you posted on the process!
-If you don’t want to miss out, sign up for a newsletter and never miss an update!
+Therefore, we are now creating our products with Tencel™.
+You can read more about this process here.
 Just to summarise, here’s why Tencel™ is so great:

 - The production of Tencel™ produces no harmful byproducts

 - Reforestation exceeds the quantities harvested for sustainable usage by a third

 - The main ingredient, cellulose, is easily gotten from managed tree farms

 - The chemical (amine oxide solvent) is non-toxic and recyclable